PsychedelicShayna/jw/README.md

 ## Usage

 ```
+A CLI frontend to jwalk for blazingly fast filesystem traversal!

 Usage: jw [OPTIONS] [directories]...

 Arguments:
   [directories]...
           The target directories to traverse, can be multiple.
-Use -- to read directories from stdin.
+Use -- to read paths from stdin.

           [default: .]